 As of March 31, 2023, we had approximately \$10.283 billion face value of outstanding long-term indebtedness, including \$2.0 billion of outstanding indebtedness under the Term Loan Facility and \$3.5 billion of availability under the Revolving Credit Facilities as of March 31, 2023.
 We have historically relied upon GE to fund our working capital requirements and other cash requirements.
 After the Spin-Off, we have not been able to rely on the earnings, assets or cash flow of GE, and GE has not provided funds to finance our working capital or other cash requirements.
 As a result, after the Spin-Off, we have been responsible for servicing our own debt and obtaining and maintaining sufficient working capital and other funds to satisfy our cash requirements.
-After the Spin-Off, our access to and cost of debt financing under GE.
-Differences in access to and cost of debt financing under GE.
-Differences in access to and cost of debt financing our expectation of indebtedness, types of financing structures and debt markets that may be available to us.
+After the Spin-Off, our access to and cost of debt financing will be different from the historical access to and cost of debt financing under GE.
+Differences in access to and cost of debt financing may result in differences in the interest rate charged to us on financings, as well as the amount of indebtedness, types of financing structures and debt markets that may be available to us.
 Our ability to make payments on and to refinance our indebtedness, including the debt incurred in connection with the Spin-Off, as well as any future debt that we may incur, will depend on our ability to generate cash in the future from operations, financings or asset sales.
 Our ability to generate cash is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.